 Getting a job after graduation

-Put your training to good use and get the best professional head start in your beauty therapy career.
+Be sure to put your training to good use.
 Emphasise your personal strengths and achievements in your resume and target your cover letter to beautician jobs.

 Job Prospects and Salaries